Health Gossip

 "I require stillness and quiet.
 Sitting in grass energizes me more than caffeine."

-Brittany Asch (@brrch_floral) is a floral artist and interdisciplinary artist based in Los Angeles.
+Brittany Asch (@brrch_floral) is a florist and interdisciplinary artist based in Los Angeles.
 Her contribution today is incredibly generous (and maybe best read on web).
 You can explore more of her writing and cross-disciplinary work on Pouring.

 Health Gossip with Brittany Asch